learn-co-curriculum/phase-1-how-the-web-works/README.md

 ### Status Codes

-The primary way you know that a web request was successful is that the page loads without any errors.
+The primary way that a human user knows that a web request was successful is that the page loads without any errors.
 However, you can also tell a request was successful if you see that the response header's status code is `200`.
 You've probably seen another common status code, `404`.
 This means "file not found."

 Status codes are separated into categories based on their first digit.
 Here are the different categories: